 That being said, TNF is now considered a “double-edged sword“.
 In regards to cancer, some are now known to be inhibited by TNF, while it’s cellular promotion qualities have been found to promote cancer growth for other types.
 Here is a link to a study that concludes that while TNF can promote certain cancers, it can and will likely be used in the future, to treat some cancers.

 If you recall, TNF is part of a normal functioning immune system, but drugs like Enbrel were made to suppress malfunctioning systems.
 Due to this, the FDA continues to keep health care providers updated with information on the potential ill effects suppressing the immune system with TNF inhibitors can have.

-That is why it is mandatory for patients to be tested for TB prior to starting TNF-inhibitors, and yearly thereafter.
-Also, why one of the potential side effects for TNF inhibitors is lymphoma.
+That is why it is mandatory for patients to be tested for TB prior to starting TNFa-inhibitors, and yearly thereafter.
+Also, why one of the potential side effects for TNFa inhibitors is lymphoma.

 There are pros and cons to everything

 I accept this drug on the basis that I am fairly low risk for these complications.
 But, please do the research for yourself and make the best-informed decisions for your own health.
 For me, a 32-year-old woman living in a city that has a fairly low prevalence of active TB, I am not at high risk.
 Also, the chance of developing lymphoma is seen to be higher in adolescents, according to literature that I have seen.